OCA/connector-magento/magentoerpconnect/doc/guides/key_questions.rst

 Management of returned goods
 ============================

 How will you manage the returned goods (RMA)?
+There is nothing out of the box.

 *********